qqrs/qqrs.github.com/source/_posts/2015-08-21-proofing-spirits-with-homemade-electrobalance.markdown

 {% img center /images/electrobalance/electrobalance_evaporation_slivovitz.png 'Electrobalance 40% EtOH evaporation graph' %}

 I took data by weighing cotton samples dipped in several solutions: tap water, isopropyl alcohol, and ethanol at various proofs.

-From this data, it does not seem to be possible to directly calculate alcohol proof from time constant, though the general trend seems to hold.
+However, from this data, it does not seem to be possible to directly calculate alcohol proof from time constant, though the general trend does seem to hold.

 Eliminating the sources of error related to manual measurement and taking more frequent data points during evaporation might provide more conclusive data.
 However, it may be the case that a significant component of the evaporation time constant is determined by the surface area of the sample.